isbhsun/Pandas-EDA-CaseStudy/README.md

 #### Relationship between the different measures of engagement

-We also examined the realtionship between the measures of engagement.
+We also examined the relationship between the measures of engagement.
 The correlation between likes and dislikes per view and comments per view is **0.44**

 However, we might observe a stronger relationship if we were to remove the outliers as it appears that there are a number of videos with high levels of commenting.